shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 In this section we only describe the command line for the _call recognizer_ action where:
 - action = "audio2csv".
-- arguments = the paths to an audio file, a config file and an output directory.
+- arguments = three file paths, to an audio file, a config file and an output directory.
 - options = short strings beginning with a `-` or `--` that influence `APexe`'s execution.

 Refer to other manuals [here](https://github.com/QutEcoacoustics/audio-analysis/blob/master/README.md) for a more complete description of `APexe`'s functionality.
 Note that the three file arguments must be in the order shown, that is: audio file, config file, output directory.

-**Options:** There are two frequently useful options:
+**Options:** There are three frequently useful options:

-    1. The debug/no-debug options: Use -d for debug or -n for no debugging.
+    1. The debug/no-debug options: Use "-d" for debug or "-n" for no debugging.
-    2. The verbosity options: --quiet, -v, -vv, -vvv for different levels of verbosity.
+    2. The verbosity options: "--quiet", "-v", "-vv", "-vvv" for different levels of verbosity.
+    3. The analysis-identifier option: Use "-a" or "--analysis-identifier" followed by the _analysis type_, which in the case of DIY call recognizers is "NameId.GenericRecognizer".
+This is a useful addition to the command line because it informs `APexe` that this as a call recognition task in case the config file is not named correctly.

 For other possible options, see the above referenced manual.